MoAbdelfattah221/GAaMa/README.md

 # GAama
- This is a Responsive Landing Page for a Music Company.
+This is a Responsive Header for a Music Company.
+Technologies used..
+Html , CSS